modular/modular/LLCL/docs/AsyncValue.md

 payload field.
 Clients of `AsyncValue` will never have to worry about this.

-**"Value Available":** This is the state that most `AsyncValue`s achieve where they hold a completed C++ value and where all `andThen` waiters are notified.
+**"Value Available":** This is the state that most `AsyncValue`s achieve where they hold a completed C++ value and where all `andThenSync` waiters are notified.
 You can directly create an `AsyncValue` in this state with `AsyncValue::createReady<T>` or `AsyncValueRef<T>::createReady`, but most cases will create one in unconstructed and transition to this state